 What is Swaddling?

-Swaddling is an age-old technique that has been followed for several generations.
-To swaddle a baby means to wrap the baby in a soft infant swaddle blanket to recreate the comfort of the womb after the baby enters the world.
+Swaddling is an age-old technique to wrap the baby in a soft infant swaddle blanket to recreate the comfort of the womb after the baby enters the world.

 Newborns are tiny, delicate, and sensitive little beings, and they need a large dose of TLC in their early months.
 Every pediatrician in town will tell you how important swaddling is for your baby’s health and wellness as well as how easy and practical it is to swaddle your baby.